-An office may be a less risky environment than more industrial settings, but office employers have the same legal duty to provide a safe working environment for their staff.
+An office may be a less risky environment than more industrial settings, but office employers have the same legal duty to provide a safe workplace for their staff.

-- Back injuries, sprains and joint damage from manual work and heavy lifting
+- Back pain, sprains and joint damage from manual work and heavy lifting

 - Injuries caused by faulty or inadequately serviced machinery such as tractors and cherry pickers